selwynpolit/d9book/book/drush.md

 ```

-### Global Drush
+### Global Drush - run drush on host

-I find that installing drush version 8 globally is most convenient for my Drupal development as I frequently run drush commands in the terminal and really like the command completion afforded my Oh-my-Zsh.
+I find that installing drush version 8 globally is most convenient for my Drupal development as I frequently run drush commands in the terminal and really like the command completion afforded by [Oh-my-Zsh](https://ohmyz.sh/).
 Drush runs slower than the equivalent `ddev drush` commands when installed this way.
-The host drush version doesn't matter very much since it is only used to find the proper drush version (most likely within /vendor/bin) and call it.
-Always install drush in each project using composer.
+The host drush version doesn't matter very much since it is only used to find the proper drush version (most likely within `/vendor/bin`) and call it. **Always** install drush in each project using composer.

 ::: warning
 You should be aware that you might get unpredictable results if you use differing versions of PHP on your local vs in the DDEV containers.
 E.g. if your local mac has PHP 7 and your DDEV is using PHP 8.1, you are likely to have unpredictable results when you issue some drush commands.
 Generally speaking I haven't seen things be too wacky, but you should be aware of this.